Piano Concertos Nos. 1–4 (Mozart): No. 4 (K. 41) in G major

-This concerto also opens in triple meter, an unusual feature of Mozart's 27 Piano Concerti; only K. 41, K. 413, K. 491, and K. 449 open in triple meter.
+This concerto also opens in triple meter, an unusual feature of Mozart's 27 piano concertos; only K. 41, K. 413, K. 491, and K. 449 open in triple meter.

 The first and third movements are based on ones by Honauer (Op.
 1, No. 1), and the middle one on Raupach (Op.
 1, No. 1).

 Assessment

-By comparison to Mozart's later concertos or even to those of J. C. Bach, these are slight works.
+By comparison to Mozart's later concertos or to those of J. C. Bach, these are slight works.
 The preludes that Mozart added to the sonatas do not contain a wealth of themes, as is typical for his later efforts, nor does the exposition or middle section add new thematic material.
 The role of the keyboard as soloist or continuo is not always clearly delineated.
 Nevertheless, some traces of his later structures can be detected: for example, the relative sizes of the sections is approximately similar, albeit on a smaller scale.